VROMO logo

 3. The phone is ringing off the hook

-Customers regularly call your restaurant to ask where their order is and when it will arrive.
+Customers regularly call your restaurant or customer service line to ask where their order is and when it will arrive (even if it’s a third-party delivery service doing the fulfilment bit!).

-Sign your restaurant up for a service that allows customers to track their delivery route.
+In order to provide a comprehensive, positive delivery experience for customers, sign your restaurant up for a service that allows customers to track delivery staff right to their door.

-Allowing them to track their order all the way to their door will help to eliminate angry order status calls.
+Allowing them to track their order in real-time will help to eliminate angry order status calls.

 A vromo delivery tracking link with the papa gino's logo on a mobile screen